mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 # Chapter 30

-He picked a vantage point in a ziyu above the new pavilion.
-He pulled some short kelp straps from his sleeves and signalled for me to climb first.
-I was much faster than him.
+He picked a ziyu far enough way that climbing wouldn't alert anyone, but close enough that moving across the canopy wouldn't be difficult.
+From his sleeves, he produced two short kelp straps and signalled for me to climb first.
+I obliged.
+I went at my usual quick pace up the tree, and upon reaching the canopy, I plotted a path along the thick branches to reach an area above the pavilion.
+If I moved quickly, I could alert someone about Ramne.

-Being there gave me a pang of familiarity that I didn't quite understand.
+Being in the canopy again gave me a pang of familiarity that I didn't quite understand.
 I looked to the red stars for some shred of memory.
 Kipnu's face came to mind: a glimpse of something obscured from my memory.
 But as Ramne caught up with me, I had no more time to remember.
-Annu and Liffa needed me now.
+Annu needed me now.

+With quick feet, I deftly hopped from branch to branch, careful not to slip on a patch of frost or lose my balance on a shaky branch.
+When I was nearly above the fire, I peered down, looking for any sign of a person, but I saw none.
+In the darkness a little ways out I could see three figures, one of them sitting.
+It was Annu, bound with Setre and another person I didn't know.
+I inhaled deeply to yell out, but a hand covered my mouth and nose before I could finish.
+I tried to scream but no air would move under the pressure of his hands.

+"Now, now.
+Don't you go telling on me."

+He moved my head to face him.

+"This is our little secret."

-Ramne pointed down at the pavilion for me to observe.
-Near the larger fire was Setre, standing where the injured had been.
-All of them were now elsewhere now, leaving a stack of straw cushions they had used to rest their heads, now neatly arranged save for one.
-Upon it was Annu, bound and sitting before Setre.
+Ramne rested on a branch immediately next to me and looked around.
+Near the larger fire was a stack of straw cushions that the injured had used to rest their heads.
+But nobody remained.
+Some might have been fishing, but there should have been at least some people building.
+I felt a strong sense of unease.

-"There's no time for this," said Annu, "Ramne knows this place.
+"There's no time for this," said Annu, "Ramne is here.
 He will kill us all.
 We have to hide!"

 Ramne chuckled quietly.
-"That kaln doesn't know a thing," he said.
+"The kaln has some sense," he whispered.

 Setre was impatient.
-"Shut up!" she said, "Ramne isn't here!"
+"Shut it!" she snapped.

 "He is!
 We saw the boat!"

-Setre shoved Annu forward until thi stumbled onto the ground, knealt down to speak into hae ear.
-I felt angry, but not shocked.
-The expectation I felt toward my nather's actions disturbed me.

 "And why would I trust his own spy?"

-"What?"
-Thi replied fearfully, hae voice muffled by dirt and leaves.

-"I know what you're up to, Ginnu."
+The third person intervened.
+A woman's voice, bold and sweet as Rudjanese bread.
+"Setre, what if thi's telling the truth?
+Ramne could ruin everything we've built."

+"I know what thi's up to, Fanla.
+This is fearmongering to make us easy targets to loot.
+Look," she pointed to hae eyes, not fully blind, but undoubtedly blue, "Thi's even on it now.
+Ramne sent hae here to take all the kanosin he couldn't carry from the fire."

 <!--
 What comes next: